Braindamage90/stuff/README.md

 Italian GloVE file taken from https://github.com/MartinoMensio/it_vectors_wiki_spacy

 Explainability is a major component of the project.
-An example of an heatmap built with weights of the attention layer is below .
+An example of an heatmap built with weights of the attention layer is below.

 Local Interpretable Model-Agnostic Explanations (LIME) was also explored https://github.com/marcotcr/lime